ONTAP Autonomous Ransomware Protection use cases and considerations

 ARP performance and frequency considerations

 ARP can have a minimal impact on system performance as measured in throughput and peak IOPS.
-The impact of the ARP feature depends on the specific volume workloads.
+The impact of the ARP feature depends on the specific volume workload.
 For common workloads, the following configuration limits are recommended:

-Workload characteristics | Recommended volume limit per node | Performance degradation when per-node volume limit is exceeded * |
+Workload characteristics | Recommended volume limit per node | Performance degradation when per-node volume limit is exceeded 1 |

 ---|---|---|

-Read-intensive or the data can be compressed. |
+Read-intensive or the data can be compressed |

 150 |